TryQuiet/quiet/README.md

     <br />
    </p>
 </p>
 Quiet is an alternative to team chat apps like Slack, Discord, and Element that does not require trusting a central server or running one's own.
-In Quiet, all data syncs directly between a team's devices over [Tor](https://torproject.org)—no server required.
+In Quiet, all data syncs directly between a team's devices over <a href="https://torproject.org">Tor</a> with no server required.
 <br/>
 <br/>